-Early-stage research into a way to clear out precancerous changes in the breast ducts, without surgery
+An intraductal approach is gaining ground as a way to evaluate and clear out precancerous changes in the breast ducts

-The Dr. Susan Love Research Foundation has taken the lead in this research (see blog post), studying the infusion of chemo drugs into the ductal tree through the nipple openings, as an alternative to surgery.
-The idea is that like Drano, the cleaner goes right to where the problem is found– and if caught early, before they have broken out of the ducts, precancerous changes (ductal carcinoma in situ, DCIS) could be treated without subjecting women to lumpectomy surgery.
+Parsemus Foundation encourages research on infusions into the breast ducts through the nipple openings as an alternative to surgery.
+The idea is that like a drain cleaner in pipes, the fluid goes right to where the problem is found– and if caught early, before they have broken out of the ducts, precancerous changes could be treated without subjecting women to lumpectomy surgery.

-Parsemus Foundation believes ethyl alcohol shows promise to achieve a similar effect and should be compared head-to-head with more expensive approaches such as siRNA.
+Ethyl alcohol shows promise to achieve a therapeutic effect and should be compared head-to-head with more expensive and less readily available chemotherapy drugs.
 If successful, this approach would be an instantly-available alternative to surgery for women in resource-limited settings around the world.
-Though our budget is small, we welcome inquiries from researchers interested in conducting a cost-effective preclinical study (to European animal-care standards; see Animal Welfare Standards) or clinical study.